Ground Water Frequently Asked Questions

 You can find your legal description information:

-Our office cannot recommend either a driller or pump installer.
-With very few exceptions, you are required to use a Wyoming-licensed water well drilling contractor and pump installation contractor.
-A list of licensed water well drilling contractors can be found here.
+Our office cannot recommend a driller for you.
+However, a list of licensed water well drilling contractors can be found here.

 What if my existing well fails?
-How do I relocate and/or deepen an existing well without obtaining a new permit?
+And how do I relocate and/or deepen an existing well without obtaining a new permit?

 If it is an unadjudicated domestic and/or stock well please visit here.